cosmos72/hyperluminal-mem/README.md

           (cffi-sys:foreign-free ptr))

-- `(WITH-MEM-WORDS (ptr n-words [n-words-var]) &body body)` binds PTR to N-WORDS words of raw memory while executing BODY.
+- `(WITH-MEM-WORDS (ptr n-words [n-words-var]) &body body)` is a macro that binds PTR to N-WORDS words of raw memory while executing BODY.
    The raw memory is automatically deallocated when BODY terminates.

    `with-mem-words` is an alternative to `malloc` and `malloc-words`,